 I had a grandad called Willfred.
 He was lots of silly fun.
 He let you mess up his hair, and punch him in the stomach, and laugh at his silly sayings and doings.
-But he would also give you lots of attention, playing a game, going for a walk on the beach.
+But he would also give you lots of attention.
+There were endless games and unhurried walks on the beach.
 He would give you the greatest gift, the gift of time.

 DOCTOR: But I was told.
 He will knock four times.
 That was the prophecy.
 Knock four times, and then

 WILF: Yeah, but I thought, when I saw you before, you said your people could change, like, your whole body.